-All requests to continue in employment by the college beyond the ERJA, will be considered by a panel consisting of five members of Governing Body appointed by the President (not including the President or the Senior Tutor).
+7.1 All requests to continue in employment by the college beyond the EJRA, will be considered by a panel consisting of three or five members of Governing Body appointed by the President (not including the President or the Senior Tutor).
+The decision as to whether the panel consists of three or five members will be in the sole discretion of the President.